tlswg/draft-ietf-tls-ctls/draft-ietf-tls-ctls.md

 > OPEN ISSUE: Semi-static and point compression are never mentioned again.

-For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 45 bytes over the minimum required by the cryptovariables.
+For the common (EC)DHE handshake with pre-established certificates, Stream cTLS achieves an overhead of 53 bytes over the minimum required by the cryptovariables.
 For a PSK handshake, the overhead is 21 bytes.
-Annotated handshake transcripts for these cases can be found in {{transcripts}}.
+An annotated handshake transcript can be found in {{transcripts}}.

-> TODO: Update these values.
+> TODO: Make a PSK transcript and check the overhead.

 cTLS supports the functionality of TLS and DTLS 1.3, and is forward-compatible to future versions of TLS and DTLS.  cTLS itself is versioned by